 Interchange Plus Restaurant Pricing:

-Restaurant POS Systems
+Taking Payment with Restaurant POS Systems

 The restaurant industry has seen a shift in the hardware and software designed for their businesses.
-Point-of-Sale systems developed for the restaurant industry have helped streamline management while helping keep operating costs lower.
+Point-of-Sale systems developed for the industry have helped streamline management while helping keep operating costs lower.

 Startups or smaller businesses might not want to put the money out to purchase a full POS system.
 If a business has existing hardware, verify with the new merchant services provider if the existing hardware can be reprogrammed.
 If so, this can save businesses significantly on startup costs.

 Merchants can inquire about a new POS terminal or system if the hardware is not reprogrammable.
 Today, many restaurant merchant services companies offer free or drastically reduced restaurant POS terminals.
 When starting, businesses operating on a tight budget can benefit from one of these programs.

 These offers are not limited to startup businesses.
 Existing businesses with older hardware should also seek free or reduced-cost hardware instead of purchasing their own.
 As PCI Compliance remains one of the most critical security concerns for businesses, maintaining current and updated terminals is very important.

 New hardware and software might not only make the business run more efficiently, but it might also lower costs.
 Whether it is better pricing from another merchant services provider or a perceived lower risk by using a new terminal, POS equipment can help businesses save money.
 Sometimes it can be worth seeing what other merchant services companies offer, while other times, the costs are prohibited.

 Another service that has been gaining traction is the popularity of online ordering.
 Many POS systems now allow merchants to integrate their menu into the online system and take remote customer orders as if they were ordering inside the location from a waiter.
 These seamless ordering applications have complimented many food delivery services, creating an ever-growing demand for the take-out food industry.